 If you created a challenge you can cancel it by clicking the x button in the top right corner of challenge.
 In all other cases you should contact your admin who can cancel matches on your behalf, restore cancellations and forfeits, and edit any mistaken match results.

 As an admin you can edit a completed match if a mistake was made.
-On each match the pencil button will allow you to edit the score.
+On each match the wrench button will allow you to edit the score.

 If the competition is a ladder you will have the opportunity to rerank and will show the before and after ranks.
 Click the rerank select box to rerank, or leave unchecked to allow the edit to take place without any ranking adjustments.
 Note if you have manually reranked the players using the edit competition screen after the match was played, wotscore will not be able to perform a rerank as it assumes your manual adjustments take priority.

 If the competition is a league the points will be adjusted for that season automatically.
 If the match was part of a previous season no adjustments will take place to the promotion or relegation choices, but again you can manually adjust this when the season ends.

 Only matches which are a draw can be deleted.
 So if the match is not a draw please use the edit score option and change the score to be a draw performing any reranking if necessary.
 Now when you edit the score for a draw, a red delete button should appear at the bottom of the page.
 This will completely remove the match and is a none reversible process.

 The lower limit of 4 is needed for the promotion and relegation to work correctly.
 Currently it is always 2 players at the bottom and top.
 The upper limit is to avoid the website becoming prohibitively expensive to run, limiting leagues to 120 player maximum and 70 matches per division.